mcab3/EDM-Portfolio/README.md

 # EDM-Portfolio
-This is my Repository
+This Portfolio contains of the process and results of the works I have in Enterprise Data Management subject.
 ### About Me
 Hi ! my name is Miguel Joshua B. Cabrera I am a first year student and took a BSIS course in CCA.
+I am currently 20 years old and I like playing online games and drawing something.
-My goal is to pass every subject and be able to move forward.
+My current goal while in college is to pass every subject and graduate so that the struggle in finding jobs is reduced in the future.

 ### Education:
 - College: City College of Angeles (BSIS)